 A skin specialist may prescribe a special moisturizer to apply throughout the day or a topical medicine to apply directly to the skin.

-The cause has been linked to leakiness of the skin barrier.
-This causes the area to dry out, making it at risk of irritation and inflammation.
-It is important to keep the skin moisturized.
+The cause is linked to the leakiness of the skin barrier.
+This causes the area to dry out, putting it at risk of irritation and inflammation.
+It is vital to keep the skin moisturized.

-The good news is that eczema often improves over time.
-People with eczema have to be careful, however, as they are more vulnerable to skin infections.
+Eczema often improves over time.
+People with eczema must be careful, however, as they are more vulnerable to skin infections.